nickhould/nickhould.github.io/_posts/2016-03-08-sql-for-data-analysis.md

 ### Why SQL?
 SQL is the most common denominator for data analysis.
 It's a special-purpose programming language designed to interact with databases.
 It is ubiquitous.
 As a data analyst you will inevitably interact with an SQL interface on a frequent basis.

 SQL is a simple language that gets the job done.
-You can learn it's basics in a few hours and with those concepts you can powerfully wrangle your data, wether it's a few rows or millions of data points.
+You can learn it's basics in a few hours and with those concepts you can powerfully wrangle your data, whether it's a few rows or millions of data points.

 With the rise of SQL-based business intelligence tools such as Looker, Periscope and Mode Analytics, it is now, more than ever, an indispensable tool for a data analyst.
 The big data ecosystem is also being ruled by SQL.
 Hadoop, Redshift and other massive parallel processing data warehouse are interfacing in SQL.
 As a data analyst, you have no excuses not to master it.